 This attractive sleeve was issued in Portugal for an EP that collected four singles sides: In The Ghetto and Any Day Now on side 1 with If I Can Dream and Charro on Side 2.
 While extended-play albums did last into the early ’70s in a few countries, such items are almost always rather rare records.

-Elvis makes the cover of Rolling Stone
+The cover of Rolling Stone

 The July 12, 1959, issue of Rolling Stone (#37) gave Elvis the cover and feature story.
-Titled “Elvis Presley On Set: You Won’t Ask Elvis Anything Too Deep?” by William Otterburn-Hall, it addressed Presley on the set of his latest move, Change Of Habit.
+Titled “Elvis Presley On Set: You Won’t Ask Elvis Anything Too Deep?” by William Otterburn-Hall, it addressed Presley on the set of his latest movie, Change Of Habit.

 Like so many other artists that publisher/editor Jann Wenner did not find hip, Elvis was treated ironically and somewhat condescendingly:

 “And where Elvis goes, the barriers go up as if some sinister germ warfare experiment were being carried on within.
 Like a suckling infant, he is swathed and coddled against the realities of the world outside, as if he were made of rare porcelain rather than hewn from good old-fashioned Tennessee stock.”

 To be fair, almost any journalist who did not fawn on Elvis beforehand would have needed to be somewhat ironic in his or her writings; how else describe the way that Presley lived his life?
 But Mr. O-H was unnecessarily so: the movies’ co-stars—the very talented and very adult Mary Tyler Moore, Barbara McNair, and Jane Elliot—were dismissed as “three mini-skirted girls.”
 Oddly, the writer made a surprising discovery: